 The idea of living a minimalistic life sounds attractive to many these days and it’s definitely something that’s on the rise in popularity.
 The benefits of owning fewer possessions means you have less to clean, less to organise, less stress, more money and therefore more energy for the things you’re really passionate about due to the amount of time you’ll save not having to clean so much stuff!
+This post is about ways to declutter your home.

 However, this is where things could start to get a little stressful, especially if you have a lot of stuff to get rid of.
 Many people starting out will begin to feel overwhelmed, anxious, and defeated around the idea of decluttering their homes.
 However, the decluttering journey doesn’t need to be as painful as you might think.